Nitinkmr/hyperledgerDoc/README.md

 ## Deploying a business network archive file (.BNA) to the running hyperledger fabric instance

-You can code any business logic on the [playground](https://composer-playground.mybluemix.net) and simply export the .bna file by clicking on the export button on the bottom left side of the screen. extract the obtained .bna file to any directory of your choice (assuming ~/my-network) Once you have a .bna file follow these steps:
+You can code any business logic on the [Hyperledger composer playground](https://composer-playground.mybluemix.net) and simply export the .bna file by clicking on the export button on the bottom left side of the screen. extract the obtained .bna file to any directory of your choice (assuming ~/my-network).
+Once you have a .bna file follow these steps:

-ensure that your fabric instance is running, if not run the following command:
+ensure that your fabric instance is running, if not then run the following command:
 (again make sure that you change directory to where you have installed the fabric earlier)
 ```
  cd ~/fabric-tools/
 ./startFabric.sh

 ```
 once your fabric has started succesfully